MatteoCati/JumpQuest/README.md

 from myplatform.game import Game game = Game()
 ```
+USe the left and right arrows to move, and the space to jump.
+While you are in the air, press again space for a double jump.

 ## Creating new templates
 To create new templates, instantiate the `Editor` object.